-The more the Bank engages with outside stakeholders, including civil society, indigenous peoples, afro descendants, and local communities directly impacted by development projects, the more solutions it will find to the complex challenges it faces in many of its projects.
+The more the IDB engages with outside stakeholders, including civil society, Indigenous Peoples, Afro-descendants, and local communities directly impacted by development projects, the more solutions it will find to the complex challenges it faces in many of its projects.
 The purpose of an effective consultation should be to understand and consider issues and concerns of stakeholders.
-The promise or expectation behind that engagement is that the Bank will work with stakeholders to ensure that their concerns and recommendations are directly reflected in the alternatives developed and that the Bank will provide feedback on how input influenced the decision.
+The promise or expectation behind that engagement is that the IDB will work with stakeholders to confirm that their concerns and recommendations are directly reflected in the alternatives developed and that the IDB will provide feedback on how input influenced the decision.

-None of these has been occurring with the latest consultations held by the IDB Group.
-The Bank’s engagement with civil society and project affected communities has been (and continues to be) worryingly weak compared to other Multilateral Development Banks (MDBs).
+None of these expectations have been fulfilled in the latest consultations held by the IDB Group.
+The IDB's engagement with civil society and project-affected communities has been (and continues to be) weak compared to other Multilateral Development Banks (MDBs).
 Civil society cannot effectively engage in a consultation process if there are not genuine and multiple opportunities to dialogue and engage with the IDB Group as the IDB Invest and IDB safeguards policies are being revised.

 Why is it important for civil society to participate in the IDB review process of its Environmental & Social Safeguards Policies?

 Safeguards are mandatory requirements for most MDB-financed activities.
 They set rules or standards that borrowers must apply in investment projects that receive MDB funding.
-The environmental and social safeguards ensure that negative impacts and risks associated with an MDB-funded project are properly identified, and avoided, minimized, mitigated, and compensated.
+The environmental and social safeguards should guarantee that negative impacts and risks associated with an MDB-funded project are properly identified, avoided, minimized, mitigated, and compensated.
 They are also supposed to maximize benefits to project-affected communities.

-The expectation for this review is to contribute to the strengthening of the environmental and social policies, their effective implementation, and expanding their scope in key areas.
+This review was expected to strengthen the environmental and social policies, by emphasizing their effective implementation and expanding their scope in key areas.
 At a minimum, existing standards should not be diluted.
-The draft ESPS proposes a significant shift from prescriptive rules to avoid harm and manage social and environmental risks to a private sector-based model, which shifts significant responsibility to the Borrower.
-Specifically, the Bank’s proposed role has transitioned toward conducting due diligence before agreeing to finance a particular project, and then supervising, monitoring, and evaluating the project’s compliance with its E&S Policies during design and implementation.
-However, this model is not as reliable as a rules-based approach and thereby weakens the social and environmental protections that prevent harm in Bank-financed projects.
+The draft ESPF proposes a significant shift from prescriptive rules to avoid harm and manage social and environmental risks to a private sector-based model, which shifts significant responsibility to the Borrower.
+Specifically, the IDB's proposed role has transitioned toward conducting due diligence before agreeing to finance a particular project, and then supervising, monitoring, and evaluating the project’s compliance with its E&S Policies during design and implementation.
+However, this model is not as reliable as a rules-based approach and thereby weakens the social and environmental protections that prevent harm in IDB-financed projects.
 This is particularly true when Borrowers have low capacity in these areas .

-What was wrong with the regional consultations in Panama City, Lima, and Buenos Aires and why does the Bank need to improve engagement with civil society?
+What was wrong with the regional consultations in Panama City, Lima, and Buenos Aires and why does the IDB need to improve engagement with civil society?

-IDB hosted 4 in-person consultations in LAC (in Jamaica, Panama, Perú, and Argentina).
-However, IDB operates in 26 countries in the region, and geographic distances in the region represent significant barriers for civil society and project-affected communities to participate in the few opportunities that were offered.
-The lack of in-person opportunities to engage is something to improve if the Bank aims to be inclusive .
+The IDB hosted four in-person consultations in LAC (in Jamaica, Panama, Perú, and Argentina).
+However, the IDB operates in 26 countries in the region, and geographic distances in the region represent significant barriers for civil society and project-affected communities to participate in the few opportunities that were offered.
+The lack of in-person opportunities to engage is something the IDB must improve if it aims to be inclusive .
 Other areas in which the IDB consultations fell short include:

-- In Lima, the Bank did not invite project-affected communities to participate in the consultation.
-Project-affected groups that were there were invited by other CSOs.
-In Buenos Aires, there was only one member of an affected community invited by the Bank.
-IDB’s MICI has many cases at the moment in Argentina, Chile, Brazil, etc., so they could have easily asked MICI whom to invite from each country.
-Also, in Buenos Aires & Panama City, almost half of the participants weren’t civil society members, they were consultants that worked with the Bank.
-While we welcome the participation of everyone, the Bank shouldn't report their input as civil society input in the consultation reports.
-In the minutes the Bank shared with participants, the Bank mentions that 25 ‘attendees’ participated in the consultations.
-This is not transparent since they have to report which of those ‘attendees’ were CSOs and which of them were consultants.
+3. Lack of diversity and outreach.
+This has always been a challenge with IDB consultations because consultations are normally held in the capitals, which limits the capacity for project-affected people and local communities from outside the capitals to participate.
+For example, in Buenos Aires, in the consultation with Indigenous groups, there were no Indigenous groups from Argentina.
+In Lima, the IDB did not invite project-affected communities to participate in the consultation.
+Project-affected groups in attendance were invited by other CSOs.
+In Buenos Aires, there was only one member of an affected community invited by the IDB.
+Currently, the IDB’s MICI has many cases in Argentina, Chile, Brazil, etc., so they could have easily asked MICI whom to invite from each country.
+Also, in Buenos Aires & Panama City, almost half of the participants weren’t civil society members; they were consultants that worked with the IDB.
+While we welcome the participation of everyone, the IDB shouldn't report their input as civil society input in the consultation reports.
+In the minutes the IDB shared with participants, the IDB mentionsd that 25 ‘attendees’ participated in the consultations.
+This is not transparent since they should report which of those ‘attendees’ were CSOs and which of them were consultants.

 Why expectations were low from the beginning?

-IDB Group has a poor record in holding not only effective consultations, but also in establishing a serious and mature relationship with civil society.
-Civil society has been repeatedly raising concerns around this, and on the poor performance of the Bank for holding meaningful consultations, but we haven’t seen any measure or improvement on the side of the Bank.
+The IDB Group has a poor record in holding not only effective consultations, but also in establishing a serious and mature relationship with civil society.
+Civil society has repeatedly raised concerns around these shortcoming, but we haven’t seen any measure or improvement on the side of the IDB.
 Here are some general trends and examples of the poor consultation repertoire.

-- In a letter sent in December 2019, civil society requested the IDB to hold regional consultations on the proposed ESPF in March 2020, and not earlier (as in most countries in Latin America, official holidays and carnival-related festivities take place in January and February).
-Unfortunately, that recommendation was not taken into consideration either as consultations in the region started in mid-February.
+2. Poor timing in terms of enabling participation.
+In a letter sent in December 2019, civil society requested the IDB hold regional consultations on the proposed ESPF in March 2020, and not earlier (as in most countries in Latin America, official holidays and carnival-related festivities take place in January and February).
+Unfortunately, that recommendation was not taken into consideration as consultations in the region started in mid-February.

-The fact that the IDB does not provide a space like the World Bank Civil Society Policy Forum (CSPF) for civil society to have a space to participate and engage in the Annual Meetings is also representative of the Bank’s lack of engagement with CSOs .
-Civil society has been asking for that special space for years now, and nothing.
-The same happened for IDB’s 60th Anniversary observance: Civil society was not invited to participate.
+The fact that the IDB does not provide a space like the World Bank Civil Society Policy Forum (CSPF) for civil society to have a space to participate and engage in the Annual Meetings is also representative of the IDB's lack of engagement with CSOs .
+Civil society has been asking for that special space for years now to no avail.
+The same happened for the IDB’s 60th Anniversary observance: Civil society was not invited to participate.

 It is critical that the IDB Group acknowledges the importance of civil society and project-affected communities as relevant stakeholders.
-There should be a cultural shift at the Bank to recognize the important role of civil society and project affected people to guarantee that IDB Group-sponsored development benefits, and does not harm, people and the planet.
+There should be a cultural shift at the IDB to recognize the important role of civil society and project-affected people to guarantee that IDB Group-sponsored development benefits, and does not harm, people and the planet.